ontolex/morph/draft.md

 - CC 2022-10-24: by analogy with morph:grammaticalMeaning, this property should also be applicable to rules to specify necessary preconditions.

 ### morph:baseForm

 > ----
-> Property **baseForm** is an `ontolex:lexicalForm` property that indicates the morphological base form of a lexical entry
+> MP: Property **baseForm** is a subproperty of `ontolex:lexicalForm` that indicates the form that is taken as base for the application of inflection or derivation rules to generate other forms.
 > Domain: `ontolex:Word` (not lexical entry!)
->  (MP: why not lexical entry?)
 > Range: `ontolex:Form`
->

 >  ---

-> ----
-> MP: Property **baseForm** is an `ontolex:lexicalForm` property that indicates the form (or morph? see below) that is taken as base by inflection or derivation rules to generate other forms.
->
->  ---

 This property is necessary in cases in which inflection or derivation relations do not take the canonical form as their basis, but a different one.
 One example is German verbal inflection (e.g., for `gehen` "to go"), where the canonical form (`gehen`, infinitive) is derived from the base form (`geh-`, stem) by means of a suffix (`-en`, infinitive marker), like other inflected forms (`geh`, `gehst`, `geht` "I/you go; he/she/it goes").

-MP: given this usage example, shouldn't baseForm also have morph:Morph in its range?
-The German base geh- is a stem rather than a form

 ## Morphological Rules

 > ------
+> Class **morph:Rule** represents the formal operation applied to a base form to obtain another form (inflectionally or derivationally related to it).
-> [deprecated] Class **morph:Rule**  contains necessary information to add one morpheme to a single word form.
-It must contain either morph:example or morph:replacement (or both).
+> It must contain either morph:example or morph:replacement (or both).
 “Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)
->

 > -------

-Note: This class was in the Dec 2019 draft, but before Feb 2022, this class had been abandoned from diagram for visual reasons, it is a superclass of `morph:WordFormationRule` and `morph:InflectionRule` and defined as the domain of the properties `morph:replacement` and `morph:example`.
-Its deletion is to be reassessed, as this was for visual reasons only.
-Anyway, any information about both kinds of rules should go into this section.

-Note: This class was originally introduced as `morph:MorphologicalPattern`: The  morphological  pattern states  the  inflectional,  derivational  or  compositional   building pattern that applies to a lexical entry. (eLex-2019)

 ### morph:example

 > ----
 > property **morph:example**: A single generated form that was generated using this rule
-> Domain: morph:WordFormationRule or morph:InflectionRule
+> Domain: morph:Rule
 > Range: string literal
->

 > ----

-### morph:Replacement
+### morph:replacement

 > ----
-> property **morph:replacement** states the replacement pattern that is involved in a morphological rule for the generation of a word
+> property **morph:replacement** states the replacement pattern that is involved in a morphological rule for the generation of a form
-> MP: property **morph:replacement** links an InflectionRule or WordFormationRule to the Replacement it consists of.
-> Domain: morph:WordFormationRule or morph:InflectionRule
+> Domain: morph:Rule
-> Range: morph:Replacement
+> Range: any URI, cf. in doc/wrapup/minutes-2025-06-64
->
-> ----

-note:
-- Until 2022-02-22, this was incorrectly shown in diagram as datatpe property

-> ---
-> class **morph:Replacement**: An operation involving a source string and the target string that replaces it in order to generate a word according to a word formation rule
-> MP: class **morph:Replacement** represents the modification that is performed by an InflectionRule or WordFormationRule on the form it takes as base.
->
-> ---

 processing analogy: replacement operations with regular expressions as in Perl or Sed.

-> ---
-> MP: datatype property **morph:source** is used to express the string that is replaced by the target string in a morph:Replacement.
-> domain: morph:Replacement
-> range: string literal
->
-> ----

-> ---
-> MP: datatype property **morph:target** is used to express the string that replaces the source string in a morph:Replacement.
-> domain: morph:Replacement
-> range: string literal
->
-> ----

 As an example, a simple replacement operation would be concatenation, i.e., retrieve the baseForm (or canonicalForm, if no baseForm provided), check that it has the same stem type as the rule (if applicable), then append an affix to the written representation of the baseForm.

 > Note: Unless specified otherwise (in the documentation of a resource), implementations SHOULD provide NFD-normalized Unicode strings for `morph:source` and `morph:target`, so that diacritics are separated from the base character as combining characters.
 This is a best practice that simplifies the writing of rules in many cases, as diacritic and base character can be manipulated independently from each other.

+### morph:involves

+> Property **morph:involves** links a Rule with the Morphs that are involved in the process.
+> Domain: morph:Rule
+> Range: morph:Morph

+Note that this does not encode order.

 ## Inflection

-### morph:Paradigm
+### morph:InflectionClass

 > --------------------
-> Class **morph:Paradigm** represents a theoretically motivated type of declension, e.g.
+> Class **morph:InflectionClass** represents the inflection class to which a LexicalEntry belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb
 > -   “a” stem declension in Latin
 > -   First declension in Russian
 >